 EXPT: The Awakening (2024)

 An exhausted student decides to procrastinate on his essay.
-Following an ear-piercing screech, he finds himself transported into a mysterious dimension - making sure he never slacks off again.
+Following an ear-piercing screech, he finds himself transported into a mysterious dimension.

-The hardest challenge of producing this short film was the reason why I wanted to create this in the first place.
-3 years prior, I attempted to create an entire short in the span of 24 hours - now, I wanted to try to do so in just 60 minutes.
-The challenge required a great sense of time management; juggling scriptwriting, filming, and post-production work in such a short amount of time was not easy.
-Although I ultimately decided to overrun by 14 minutes, this exercise helped me work on my efficiency - something vital in the craft.
+3 years prior to creating this film, I attempted to create an entire short in the span of 24 hours - now, I wanted to try to do so in just 60 minutes.
+This challenge required a great sense of time management; juggling scriptwriting, filming, and post-production work in such a short amount of time was not easy.
+This exercise helped me work on my efficiency - something vital in the craft.

 Tear (2024)